nutc-imac-team/MLTaskScheduler/README.md

-# ML Pipeline Deployment and Scheduling

-This project demonstrates how to deploy and schedule Pods in a machine learning pipeline using Kubernetes and a GA algorithm.
+This project demonstrates how to schedule Pods in a machine learning pipeline using Kubernetes and a GA algorithm.

 ## Table of Contentss